eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the RuntimeManager receives a `WorkloadOperation` to delete a workload, and the workload state of a dependency of the workload is not fulfilling the configured `DeleteCondition`, then the WorkloadScheduler shall enqueue the `WorkloadOperation`.
+When the RuntimeManager receives a `WorkloadOperation` to delete a workload and the workload is an inter-workload dependency of at least one other workload and the workload has at least one unfulfilled `DeleteCondition`, then the WorkloadScheduler shall put the `WorkloadOperation` into a waiting queue.

+Comment: The Ankaios server defines and inserts internally the `DeleteCondition`s for inter-workload dependencies.

-Rationale: A workload having inter-workload dependencies shall only be deleted when its configured dependencies have the expected workload states specified in the `DeleteCondition`.
+Rationale: A workload that is an inter-workload dependency of other workloads shall only be deleted if the workload states of other workloads fulfill the `DeleteCondition`s of the inter-workload dependency.

 Tags:
 - RuntimeManager